IBE160/SG-Oslo-Best/proposal.md

     - Display saved profile information.
     - Horizontal list of cover letters.
       - Saved after creation-date.
-    - User can click on desired cover letter and it's displayed as a pop-up, then user can click on "Download" button.
+    - User can click on desired cover letter and it's displayed as a pop-up.
+User can then click on a "Download" button, a "Editing" button or a "Delete" button.
-6. **Download**
+6. **If clicked on "Download" button**
     - When clicks "Download" button: download the cover letter as plain text on lokal computer.
     - Button "Exit" to saved cover letters.
+7. **If clicked on "Editing" button**
+   - **Input**:
+     - Instructions - a large free-text box to write optional style and tone.
+     - CV - When clicked the "Editing" button, the CV automatically is pulled from the saved profile.
+     - Cover letter text - a large free-text box with the cover letter the student want to edit in it.
+   - **Output**: Optional cover letter and create button "save" and "regenerate".
+   - The student has to options:
+     - **Option A - save**: If the student is satisfied with the cover letter, then the student can click on "save".
+        - Save and download the new cover letter as plain text.
+        - "Exit to home page" - returns to user home page.
+     - **Option B - regenerate**: If the student is NOT satisfied, then the student can click on "regenerate" and be redirected to instructions on step 7 (flow 3).
+8. **If clicked on "Delete" button**
+   - Deletes the cover letter from the student profile.

 **Exit Point**: Student returns to home page or logs out.